Play with a Friend

 In a perfectly random game, each throw has an equal 1 in 3 chance (33.3%) of winning, losing, or drawing.

 In practice, humans do not throw randomly.
 Research suggests the actual distribution among casual players looks like: Rock ~35%, Paper ~35%, Scissors ~30%.
-Scissors is thrown the least, making it the safest opening move.
-Paper is the riskiest opener because experienced players expect it and counter with Scissors.
+Scissors is thrown the least.

 In 2005, a single hand of Rock Paper Scissors decided a $17.8 million auction contract.
 The two most famous auction houses, Christie's and Sotheby's, were deadlocked over the rights to sell a valuable art collection and agreed to settle it with one game.